 There are many ways that providers can work to ensure that everyone 6 months and older are being vaccinated.
-Use reminder/recall to notify patients of the availability of influenza vaccine.
-Vaccinating patients at every medical encounter, evening and weekend clinics, the use of mobile or offsite clinics, school-located vaccination clinics, offering vaccines at the employer office are all strategies to make vaccines more convenient and increase rates.
-Please be sure to offer all vaccines the patient is eligible for at the same time as influenza vaccine.
-COVID-19 vaccine can be administered at the same time as influenza vaccine.
+Use reminder/recall and patient portals to notify patients of the availability of influenza vaccine.
+Vaccinating patients at every medical encounter, evening and weekend clinics, the use of mobile or offsite clinics, childcare or schoollocated vaccination clinics, offering vaccines at the workplaces are all strategies to make vaccines more convenient and increase rates.
+To avoid missed opportunities for vaccination, please be sure to offer ALL vaccines the patient is eligible for at the same time as influenza vaccine.